Vic-More/alx-system_engineering-devops/0x01-shell_permissions/README.md

-that sets the permission to the file hello as follows
+that sets the mode of the file hello to this